lucasdavid/jmagic/README.md

 ```

 Notice that these connectives are merely sub-classes of `ValidationRule`, and
-the static methods in Connectives class are justs aliases to the construction
+the static methods in Connectives class are just aliases to the construction
 of a connective object.